Ginsberg Center supports your community-engaged efforts

 Find volunteer opportunities related to your interests on our portal!

-Connect2Community is managed by the Ginsberg Center, in collaboration with the United Way of Washtenaw County and Eastern Michigan University.
+Connect2Community is managed by the Ginsberg Center, in collaboration with the United Way for Southeastern Michigan.

 Column 2